 - 1 Tablespoon ground ginger

 - ½ cup water

 - 2 pounds powdered sugar about 8 cups

 - Print out my Halloween Gingerbread House Template and cut out the shapes or design your own house.
 Set aside.
 Preheat oven to 350 degrees F.

 - Cream butter and sugar in a large bowl of a stand mixer fitted with a paddle attachment.
 Add the molasses and mix well.

-- Add the cinnamon, ginger, cloves, and 1 cup of the flour, mixing until combined.
+- Add the cinnamon, ginger, cloves, salt, and 1 cup of the flour, mixing until combined.
 Continue to add the remaining flour, 1 cup at time, alternating with the water until a thick dough comes together.
 Be sure to stop and scrape the bottom and sides of the bowl partway through.
 The dough should be stiff enough for rolling right away, although you can chill it in the fridge for up to 3 days, if desired.